matthieuh/react-native-tink-link/README.md

 # react-native-tink-link

-This library wraps Tink Link and exposes its functionality as React Native function.
+This library wraps Tink Link and exposes its functionality as React Native function and returns an authorization code.

 ## Installation